scalargift/SGC/README.md

 #SGC Coin Specification

-Maximum 15 million BitConnect coin will ever exist to the community.
+Maximum 15 million SGC coin will ever exist to the community.

 #How are they used?